CASE STUDY

 PROJECT BRIEF

-Improve the accounts payable check printing process to provide users the ability to save their progress when reconciling a payment to a vendor against the vendor’s bill.
+Improve the Accounts Payable payment process to provide users the ability to save their progress when reconciling a payment to a vendor against the vendor’s bill.

 USER NEEDS